ra-georgi/3D-SLAM/README.md

 # 3D-SLAM

 Implementation of conventional SLAM algorithms for 3D applications.
-As of now, the extended Kalman filter has been implemented in Python for simultaneous localization and mapping in 3 dimensions
+As of now, the extended and unscented Kalman filter has been implemented in Python for simultaneous localization and mapping in 3 dimensions

 ![SLAM using EKF](EKF_SLAM.gif)